Parthsadaria/NexuAI/README.md

-# 🤖 KaamChorGPT By Parth Sadaria
+# 🤖 Nexu AI By Parth Sadaria

-KaamChorGPT is an AI-powered assistant capable of performing various tasks on your computer.
-Whether you want to open applications,Send Email,And Do Simple Tasks...
-KaamChorGPT is here to help. 🚀.
+Welcome to Nexu AI, your ultimate digital assistant! 🚀 Nexu AI is here to simplify your computing life by handling various tasks effortlessly.
+Whether it's managing applications, generating scripts, or more, Nexu AI has got you covered.
+Say goodbye to tedious tasks and hello to efficiency! 🎉

-## NOW REMEMBERS THE HISTORY YAYYYY 😭✔(new update :) {(13/08/24)}
+## 🚀 What's New?
-## KaamChorGPT is Still in A Young Stage So it is Quite Dumb For Now :-) 👀
+- **Enhanced Memory**: Nexu AI now remembers your history to serve you better! 🧠✔ (new update :) {(13/08/24)}
-## **(Totally Free 🥹🤝🏼)**
+- **Still Learning**: We're in the early stages, so expect a few quirks. 😅

-## Features
+## 🆓 **Totally Free!** 🥹🤝🏼

-- **Voice and Text Input**: Interact with KaamChorGPT using either speech 🗣️ or text input. 📝
+## 🌟 Features
-- **Application Management**: Open or close applications on your computer with simple voice commands. 📂
+- **Voice and Text Interaction**: Communicate with Nexu AI using either speech 🗣️ or text 📝.
-- **Mouse Control**: Move the mouse cursor in any direction using voice commands. 🖱️
+- **Application Control**: Open or close applications with simple commands. 📂
-- **Script Generation**: Generate Python scripts using GPT-3.5 AI to automate tasks. 🤖
+- **Script Generation**: Create Python scripts to automate tasks with the help of GPT-3.5 AI. 🤖

-## Dependencies
+## 🛠️ Dependencies
-- python (**obviously**)😂
+- python (**of course**) 😂
 - pygame
 - speechrecognition
 - gtts